Christ Church Cathedral School: The school today

 All pupils are boys, except a small number of girls in the nursery.
 The 14 boarders are choristers or probationary choristers for the Cathedral.
-The School now offers Flexi-boarding as well, at the moment they have 4 regular flexi-boarders The dormitories in which they sleep are named after distinguished former organists including Ley, Taverner, Armstrong and Harwood.
+The dormitories in which they sleep are named after distinguished former organists including Ley, Taverner, Armstrong and Harwood.
 All other pupils are day boys, among them eighteen choristers who sing in Worcester College Chapel.
 The school used to provide choristers for Exeter College but this ended when Exeter established a mixed choir.
 In addition to the focus on Music, there is also a distinguished tradition of Art, and the school contributes an annual exhibition to Oxford's Artweeks festival.
 In 2019, the school also started providing choristers for the Pembroke college choir.

 Leavers typically move on to local schools such as Magdalen College School, Oxford, Abingdon School, St Edward's School, Oxford, Bloxham School and D'Overbroeck's College Leckford Place.
-There is also a tradition of choristers winning Music Scholarships to destinations further afield, which in recent years have included Harrow School, Uppingham School, Eton College, Sherborne School and Wellington College.
+There is also a tradition of choristers winning Music Scholarships to destinations further afield, which in recent years have included Radley College, Harrow School, Uppingham School, Eton College, Sherborne School and Wellington College.